 Just like most non-diver, yet water-resistant chronographs, theoretically yes.

 In practice, better not put too much faith in the pusher gaskets (the Achilles’ heel of most chronographs).

 It can withstand submersion, but when you swim, larger forces act on the gaskets.

 Where to service a vintage Speedmaster, at Omega or an independent watchmaker?

 In the end, this watch won’t look even close to the one you handed over.

 This might be practical, but collecting vintage watches isn’t about the practical aspects.
-Just assume that either it’s vintage, or it’s practical.
+Just assume that either it’s vintage, or it’s functional.
 It’s rarely both.

 Which is a better choice, the sapphire crystal version, or the hesalite?

 Sapphire does chip and shatter, so the stories about it being “almost indestructible” are exaggerated.
 When it’s sapphire crystal versus a pavement slab or a brick wall, the slab or the wall always wins.

 If you want it to be practical, go with hesalite.
 Hesalite can have cracks and scratches, but unless it’s loose, it still protects the dial.
 At least it will protect against dust, and – slightly – against humidity.
 When it breaks, however, you’d better have it replaced as soon as possible.

 When it comes to the looks, hesalite is often the preferred choice, because the anti-reflective coating on the sapphire crystal causes a “milky ring effect” around the dial.
-It looks bad on photos but it looks better in person.
+It looks terrible on photos, but it looks better in person.